sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 ## AssistNow Online/Offline

 INAV 8.0 adds support for AssitNow Online and AssistNow Offline GPS assistance services, which is a proprietary A-GNSS service that can reduce Time To First Fix (TTFF) but requires access to the internet to fetch data.
 AssistNow Online data is valid for a few hours, while AssistNow Offline data can be valid for weeks.
+It can be specially beneficial for new GPS units and for units without flash or battery backed ram (BBR).

 In order to use the service, you have to create a thingstream account and register applications to use AssistNow Online and Offline service.
 The process is described here: https://developer.thingstream.io/guides/location-services/assistnow-getting-started-guide